carpentries-lab/metagenomics-workshop/_extras/guide.md

 ## Reference

-This Instructor notes are based on the [corresponding page](https://datacarpentry.org/shell-genomics/guide/index.html) in the Introduction to the Command Line for Genomics lesson.
+This Instructor's notes are based on the [corresponding page](https://datacarpentry.org/shell-genomics/instructor-notes.html) in the Introduction to the Command Line for Genomics lesson.

 # Notes for the Introduction to R for Metagenomics lesson

 We recommend taking a survey about the experience in coding and programming languages of the participants before preparing for the workshop.
 If the participants already know R (or even Python), this lesson may be skipped.

-# Notes for the Data processing and visualization for metagenomics lesson
+# Notes for the Data Processing and Visualization for Metagenomics lesson

 ## About the Data
-Throughout the lesson only 2 samples are used, but for the part of making the beta diversity graph it needs to be 3.
+Throughout the lesson, only 2 samples are used, but for the part of making the beta diversity graph, it needs to be 3.
 That is why there are 3 Kraken reports available on the data provided.
 When downloading the reports in the Taxonomic Assignment episode, before the Pavian part, the 3 reports will be downloaded, although only 2 are used for that part.

 ## Technical tips and tricks

 Images can be zoomed in by clicking on them to show them more clearly while explaining.
-But you need to click on the backwards arrow of the browser to return to the episode.
+But you need to click on the back arrow of the browser to return to the episode.

-## Plots when using CCM UNAM server
+## Plots when using the CCM UNAM server
-The National Automous University of Mexico, in its Center for Mathematical Sciences has available upon request a learning server for this lesson.
+The National Autonomous University of Mexico, in its Center for Mathematical Sciences, has available upon request a learning server for this lesson.
 When using this server, plots are not displayed directly on R studio.
 To see the plots, they must be saved with the following instructions:

 - ggplot and other plots
     `pdf("plot_abundances.pdf",width = 15, height = 5)`